-- An audio source must be connected to your audio device audio input/s (DOH!).
+An audio source must be connected to your audio device audio input/s (DOH!).

-- The active audio device input/s (from 4. above) must be selected on the Mixer track input menu.
+The active audio device input/s (from 4. above) must be selected on the Mixer track input menu.

-- Edison - Place an instance of Edison in the Mixer track receiving audio and record into memory (see screenshot above).
+Edison - Place an instance of Edison in the Mixer track receiving audio and record into memory (see screenshot above).
 Edison is best when you are experimenting and plan to make multiple takes such as when 'Loop Recording'.
 In this case region markers are automatically placed in the recording each time FL Studio loops back to the beginning of the project.
 Regions (loops) can then be dragged into the Playlist.

-- Why do my recordings come from one speaker? - FL Studio expects a stereo input signal since all Mixer tracks are stereo.
+Why do my recordings come from one speaker? - FL Studio records a stereo input, since all Mixer tracks are stereo.
 You are probably feeding your audio-interface a signal that only appears on the left or right channel of a stereo input.
 Solution: The Mixer INPUT menu has an upper stereo list and lower mono list.
 Select your input from the lower, mono INPUT list.
 This will copy the active channel into the silent stereo channel so audio comes from both speakers.